sergisl/cosmological-calculations/README.md

 ---

-## AI assistance disclosure

-Parts of this codebase were developed with the assistance of GitHub Copilot.
-All physics formulations and scientific results were designed and verified by the authors.

----

 ## Contact

 For questions or comments, please contact sergi.sirera@port.ac.uk.

+> Parts of this codebase were developed with the assistance of GitHub Copilot.
+All physics formulations and scientific results were designed and verified by the authors.